alexpear/alexpear.github.io/README.md

 - Simple Halo codex wgen that outputs a specific location (ie a multiplayer map) and exactly what wtree forces are on it.
   - Prototype visualizing this in GridWar.
     - Probably start by editing HTML DOM directly in the browser console.
-    - Also get a topdown Blood Gulch image into the sprites dir.
+    - Also get a topdown Blood Gulch background image into the sprites dir.
   - If integrating into GridWar is tricky, i can start with a simple visual nonspatial gen.
     - Select a location & gen 2 size-appropriate armies.
     - Output HTML showing the GridWar sprites in simple rows (not on a grid) and a image of the location.